 Refine The Topic

-Since chess is an enormous topic that people can devote their entire lives to, we’ll need to refine “chess” (note that this is a valuable skill in itself).
+Now, since chess is an enormous topic that some people devote their entire lives to, we’ll need to refine the topic of “chess.”

-Wikipedia offers a great way to see refined, sub-categories about a topic.
-If you scroll down to the very bottom of the “Chess” page, you’ll see a table called “Chess” with links to more specific topics within chess.
+Wikipedia offers a great way to see refined, sub-categories within a larger topic.
+If you scroll down to the very bottom of the “Chess” page, you’ll see a table labeled “Chess” with links to more specific topics within chess.

 You’ll find: